Hackuarium/beemos/README.md

 # Open beehive counter
-A component of the BeeMoS project, an open source bee hive monitoring system developed at the open science lab Hackuarium, Renens, Switrzerland.
+A component of the BeeMoS project, an open source bee hive monitoring system developed at the open science lab Hackuarium, Renens, Switzerland.

 # Objective:
 Build and program an open source bee counter to count how many bees enter and exit from a hive during a given time.